utcs356/sp25/_pages/3_improved_router.md

 * All the necessary commands are provided as script files in the Kathara lab's `shared` directory.
 * After starting the Kathara lab, compile the P4 code with `$ bash compile_p4.sh` on one of the routers (e.g., `r1`) after `$ cd /shared`.
 * Then, on each router, launch the compiled P4 program with `$ bash run_router.sh` and the controller with `$ bash r[1-3]_run_controller.sh`.
-2. After implementing both tasks, try to run `$ ping 20.0.0.10` on `h1`.
-It should work and the ARP request and reply packets should appear along the path.
-You may check these with `$tcpdump -i any arp` on `r1` and `r2`.
+2. After implementing both tasks, try running `$ ping 20.0.0.10` on `h1`.
+It should work, and the ARP request and reply packets should appear along the path.
+You may check these with `$tcpdump—i any arp` on `r1` and `r2`.

 ### Part 3: RIP
 #### Overview